Vladimir Tarasenko: St. Louis Blues (2012–2023)

 Tarasenko won the Stanley Cup with the Blues in 2019, St. Louis' first Stanley Cup in their 52-year franchise history.
 During the Blues' 2019 playoff run, Tarasenko recorded 11 goals, the second-highest total among Blues players and the third-highest among all players in the playoffs.
 In game 5 of the 2019 Western Conference Final against the San Jose Sharks, Tarasenko became the first player in Blues playoff history to score a goal on a penalty shot.

 On 24 October 2019, during a 5–2 win over the Los Angeles Kings, Tarasenko was forced to leave the game after getting tangled up with Kings defenceman Sean Walker.
 Four days later, it was announced that Tarasenko would require shoulder surgery and be sidelined at least five months.
-This was the second of three shoulder surgeries Tarasenko would undergo in a span of less than three years due to lingering instability, the first after an April 2018 injury and the third following an early departure from the team in the 2019-2020 postseason.
+This was the second of three shoulder surgeries Tarasenko would undergo in a span of less than three years due to lingering instability, the first after an April 2018 injury and the third following an early departure from the team in the 2020 postseason.

 On 7 July 2021, it was reported that Tarasenko had requested a trade from St. Louis due to him being unhappy with how the club had handled his shoulder surgeries.
-He was left unprotected in the 2021 NHL Expansion Draft, but was not selected.
+He was left unprotected in the 2021 NHL expansion draft, but was not selected.

 Despite tensions between the Blues and Tarasenko, a trade could not be made to honor his request to be moved.
 The two sides ultimately put the situation behind them and Tarasenko remained with St. Louis for the 2021–22 season.
 Tarasenko went on to have the most productive year of his career to that point, scoring 34 goals and setting career highs in assists (48) and points (82), averaging more than a point per game.
 He helped the Blues advance to the second round of the 2022 NHL playoffs, tallying nine points and six goals in 12 playoff games, including his second career playoff hat trick in Game 5 of the Blues' first round series against the Minnesota Wild.
 During the playoffs, he also scored his 40th career postseason goal, becoming the second player in franchise history besides Brett Hull to reach that mark.

-New York Rangers
+New York Rangers (2023)

 Tarasenko, alongside defenceman Niko Mikkola, was traded to the New York Rangers on 9 February 2023.
 In his Rangers debut a day later against the Seattle Kraken, Tarasenko scored his first goal with his new team in only 2:49 in the first period, which was the fourth fastest goal in Rangers debut in franchise history, behind Norman Lowe (1:00 in 1950), Lane Lambert (2:28 in 1986), and Mike Allison (2:44 in 1980).
+He scored eight goals and 21 points in 31 games with the Rangers while going unpenalized.
+He added three goals and four points in seven playoff games.